 Businesses in all sectors are being prompted by governments (and evolving societal norms) to create an inclusive workplace, hire diverse employees, and build a company culture to support underrepresented groups.

 The SMART acronym stands for goals that are Specific, Measurable, Achievable, Realistic, and Timely or Time-bound.
-The SMART methodology has been in use for decades in business, but it’s also a great tool for you to use in your personal life.
+Also, the SMART methodology has been in use for decades in business, but it’s also a great tool for you to use in your personal life.

 When it comes to diversity and inclusion, SMART goals focus on internal and external problems.

-SMART D&I goals can include the specific steps and initiatives to improve your D&I efforts in your work environment and also the steps you take to create an inclusive employer brand and attract diverse candidates.
+SMART D&I goals can include the specific steps and initiatives to improve your D&I efforts in your work environment.
+It can also be the steps you take to create an inclusive employer brand and attract diverse candidates.

 First, let’s consider why having SMART inclusion goals is so important in the modern business world.